Azure/azure-iiot-opc-vault-service/DEVELOPMENT.md

 Steps using Visual Studio 2017:

-1. Open the solution using the `project-name-here.sln` file.
+1. Open the solution using the `iot-opc-gds-service.sln` file.
 1. When the solution is loaded, right click on the `WebService` project, select `Properties` and go to the `Debug` section.
 1. In the same section define the environment variables required.